metal3-io/metal3-docs/design/ip-address-management-for-networkdata.md

 When reconciling the *RenderedData* object, the reconciler would create an *IPClaim* for the *IPPool* objects that are referenced in the *Template*.
-It will then wait until the *IPClaim* has a status set to Ready.
-Once ready, it will fetch the *IPAddress* and it will render the templates, filling the IP addresses, prefixes and gateways based on the content of the *IPAddress* objects.
+It will then wait until the *IPClaim* has a reference to an *IPAddress* object, it will then fetch the *IPAddress* and it will render the templates, filling the IP addresses, prefixes and gateways based on the content of the *IPAddress* objects.